community-led-design/kit/src/resources/consent-form-1.md

 ### What's involved
-You are agreeing to participate in a co-design workshop that will take about [duration] to complete.
+You are agreeing to participate in a co-design workshop that will take approximately [duration] to complete.
 You can take a break at any time and we will proceed once you are ready to continue.
-Please read through the following information and if you agree to participate in the [Activity Name], accept the consent statement below.
+Please read through the following information and if you agree to participate in the [Activity Name] accept the consent statement at the end of this document.
 If you decide to decline the consent form, we will not be able to conduct the [Activity Name].

 ### Potential benefits and risks
 There are no associated risks to participate in this [Activity Name] greater than those you might encounter in everyday life.
 Your participation in the [Activity Name] will be considered as part of your contribution to [primary goal of the project].
 Your feedback also contributes to [secondary goal of the project].